tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 Once you're done, click "Deploy site".

-You can test that everything is configured correctly by navigating to `[your deployment URL]/`, click "edit this site", log in to Tina Cloud, and making some edits.
+You can test that everything is configured correctly by navigating to `[your deployment URL]/`, click "edit this site", log in to Tina, and making some edits.
 Your changes should be saved to your GitHub repository.

+> ℹ️ Changes in edit mode show up on your home page after your site finishes a rebuild.